All about Transmission lines

 Before going in emission there are still two circuits to tune, the coupling between the transmitter and the line, and the coupling between the line and the antenna.

 In the field, in using a feed line the transmitter does not "sees" directly the antenna constituting the load, but rather the input impedance of the line.
-In other words, at stricto senso an antenna tuner does not tune the antenna but transforms its impedance to match the one of the transceiver or receiver.
+In other words, stricto sensus an antenna tuner does not tune the antenna but transforms its impedance to match the one of the transceiver or receiver.

 We have seen previoulsy that the antenna impedance is determined by the characteristic impedance of the line (Zo), its length and the antenna impedance.